 Irina Bastrakova Director, Spatial Data Architecture Geoscience Australia

-Advancements in computer processing power and lower processor costs mean large volumes of data can be analysed using data science techniques.
-But this means it's critical to align the role of data scientists with organisational goals.
-Data managers and business analysts can help keep the team on track by looking at the outputs and focusing on patterns that can lead to positive change in a department.
-Nathan will discuss how the Australian Taxation Office has accomplished this by identifying trends through collaboration with data science to promote better data management.
+Due to the advancements in computer processing power, and lower processor and memory costs, it is now practical to analyse large volumes of data using data science techniques.
+Keeping any activities of the data scientist aligned to the overall business goals is critical.
+Data managers and business analysts can help keep the team on track by looking at the outputs and focusing on those patterns that can lead to positive change in a department.

 - Identify emerging industry trends through data science

 - Create data-driven values and establish new programs